SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 without repeating or knowing that type's name.

-In a protocol declaration or a protocol member declaration, ``Self`` refers to the eventual type that conforms to the protocol.
+In a protocol declaration or a protocol member declaration, the ``Self`` type refers to the eventual type that conforms to the protocol.

 In a structure, class, or enumeration declaration, the ``Self`` type refers to the type introduced by the declaration.